0xcf/decal-web/index.md

-This course will cover the basics of setting up and administering a production-quality Linux-based server environment in the manner of the EECS instructional machines (hivexx.cs.berkeley.edu) and those of the Open Computing Facility (tsunami.ocf.b.e).
+This course will cover the basics of setting up and administering a production-quality Linux-based server environment in the manner of the EECS instructional machines (hivexx.cs.berkeley.edu) and those of the Open Computing Facility (tsunami.ocf.berkeley.edu).
 By the end of this course, we expect you to:

 * be comfortable using GNU/Linux
 * understand how different parts of the OS work together,